ByteBandit-100/python-login-signup-window/README.md

 # python-login-signup-window
-This python program is gui and handles database json file.
+This python program is based on gui (tkinter) and handles database json file.